donie-banana/AInstall/README.md

 Only works on PowerShell, I recommend using it with admin privileges.

 This uses:
-- Chocolatey (choco)
+- Chocolatey
-- Winget (winget)
+- Winget
-- PowerShell Modules (Install-Module, Get-Module, Get-InstalledModule)
+- PowerShell Modules
-- PowerShell PackageManagement (Find-Package, Get-Package, Install-Package)
+- PowerShell PackageManagement

 please message me if you have any ideas to add more installation tools at dion.gierman@gmail.com